volkszaehler/mbmd/README.md

 ![auto-discovery of thinks in OpenHAB](img/openhab.png)

-## InfluxDb support
+## InfluxDB support

 There is also the option to directly insert the data into an influxdb database by using the command-line options available.
-Influxdb 1.x and 2.0 are currently supported. to enable this, add the `--influx-database` and the `--influx-url` commandline parameter.
+InfluxDB 1.8 and 2.0 are currently supported. to enable this, add the `--influx-database` and the `--influx-url` commandline parameter.
 More advanced configuration is available, to learn more checkout the [mbmd_run.md](docs/mbmd_run.md) documentation

 # Supported Devices